matter-labs/zksync-docs/content/10.quick-start/_paymasters/_approval_paymaster_flow.md

 The compiled artifacts will be located in the `/artifacts-zk` folder.

-### Deploy

-This section outlines the steps to deploy the `GaslessPaymaster` contract.
-Recall our initial deployment of the `CrowdfundingCampaign` contract.
-Deploying the `GaslessPaymaster` contract is the same.

-The deployment script is located at `/deploy/deploy.ts`.
+The script to deploy the `GaslessPaymaster` contract is located at `/deploy/deploy.ts`.

 ```typescript
 import { deployContract, getWallet, getProvider } from "./utils";